 Once the average density is found in each redshift slice, the overdensity can be calculated for each voxel in the slice from Equation \ref{Eqn:OD}.
-As above, the distribution of \OD in the slice is fit with a $2\sigma$-clipped Gaussian resulting in a $\mu_\delta(z)$ and $\sigma_\delta(z)$ for that slice (bottom left panel of Figure \ref{Fig:OD_Dist}).
+As above, the distribution of \OD in the slice was fit with a $2\sigma$-clipped Gaussian resulting in a $\mu_\delta(z)$ and $\sigma_\delta(z)$ for that slice (bottom left panel of Figure \ref{Fig:OD_Dist}).
 It should be noted that, given that protostructures are extended in redshift space over multiple redshift slices, it is possible that an entire redshift slice is over- or underdense.
-Thus, a 5th-order polynomial is fit to $\mu_{\delta,z}$ and $\sigma_{\delta,z}$ to better characterize the general variation across redshift (see right panels of Figure \ref{Fig:OD_Dist}), resulting in measurements for the parameters as a function of redshift, $\mu_{\delta,5}(z)$ and $\sigma_{\delta,5}(z)$.
+Thus, a fifth-order polynomial was fit to $\mu_{\delta,z}$ and $\sigma_{\delta,z}$ to better characterize the general variation across redshift (see right panels of Figure \ref{Fig:OD_Dist}), resulting in measurements for the parameters as a function of redshift, $\mu_{\delta,5}(z)$ and $\sigma_{\delta,5}(z)$.

-With these in hand, we now have a metric for characterizing the local overdensity in each voxel of the VMC map by representing it as:
+With these in hand, we now have a metric for characterizing the local overdensity in each voxel of the VMC map by representing it as

 With this form, the local overdensity is parameterized entirely by $n_\sigma$, or the number of $\sigma_{\delta,5}$ above $\mu_{\delta,5}$ the local overdensity for a given voxel.
 This metric is robust over cosmic fluctuations given the polynomial fit, as well as observational constraints given the MC process used to generate the underlying \OD distribution.